Changing Money in Canggu, Bali

 Ways to spot a decent money changer

-- it’s a big stand along shop like in the video
+- it’s a big stand along with shop like in the video

 - the rates are uniform and not inflated to attract you – this is really important to note.
 Most reputable money changers will all have the same rate.
 This is a tell tae sign that they are legitimate.
 Inflated prices are all smoke and mirrors to try to get you into the shop.